juntagrico/juntagrico/docs/settings.rst

 DEPOT_LIST_GENERATION_DAYS
 --------------------------
-  Days on which the deliverylist can be generated
+  Days on which the delivery list can be generated

   Type: List of Integers representing days of the week